aquelle-cp/RSCompetitions/README.md

     python3 run_cmd.py start
     ```

 4. Navigate to the start file (the location you specified in settings.py) and double check that it ran properly.
 The file should have each participant on a line, followed by a list of numbers.
 If any of the players are inactive or don't exist, they will not show up in this file.
-If anything is wrong, double check settings to make sure it was set properly.
+If anything is wrong, double check settings to make sure it was set properly

 5. The competition has begun!

 ### Updating the competition

-1. Make sure the settings.py file is the same as when you started the competition (unless you added a player, which is talked about next)
+1. Make sure the settings.py file is the same as when you started the competition (unless you added a player, which I go over in the next section)

 2. Open terminal and navigate to the RSCompetitions folder